drestuart/get-rolling-with-logstash/README.md

     logstash-demo    |          "minute" => "58",
     logstash-demo    |      "@timestamp" => 2016-12-01T22:05:31.857Z,
     logstash-demo    |           "month" => "Mar",
     logstash-demo    |        "response" => "200",
     logstash-demo    |           "bytes" => "6459",
     logstash-demo    |     "httpversion" => "1.1"
+    logstash-demo    | }

+Now that we are prospecting on two different files, it might be a good idea to add a field to Filebeat's output to Logstash that lets us tell the source of each event.
+Filebeat supports adding arbirtary fields using the `fields` parameter:

+    - input_type: log

+      paths:
+        - "/logs/cron.log"

+      exclude_lines: ["Updated timestamp for job"]

+      fields:
+        service: cron

+      fields_under_root: true

+    - input_type: log

+      paths:
+        - "/logs/apache.log"

+      fields:
+        service: apache

+      fields_under_root: true

+In this case we have added the `service` field to both prospectors, with the value `cron` or `apache` corresponding to the service the logs came from.
+The `fields_under_root` parameter causes the fields to be added at the top level of the event instead of as children of a `fields` object, which is the default behavior.
+Now our logstash event has our new `service` field:

+    logstash-demo    | {
+    logstash-demo    |         "request" => "/mailman/listinfo/administration",
+    ...
+    logstash-demo    |          "minute" => "58",
+    logstash-demo    |      "@timestamp" => 2016-12-01T22:05:31.857Z,
+    logstash-demo    |           "month" => "Mar",
+    logstash-demo    |         "service" => "apache",
+    logstash-demo    |        "response" => "200",
+    logstash-demo    |           "bytes" => "6459",
+    logstash-demo    |     "httpversion" => "1.1"